Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Available Medications: Direct pharmacies typically focus on the most popular compounds, primarily semaglutide and sometimes tirzepatide.
 The selection tends to be limited compared to full-service clinics, with fewer combination therapies or alternative formulations available.
 Most offer standard injection forms, though some provide sublingual or oral alternatives.

 Consultation Process: The consultation process varies dramatically among direct pharmacies.
 Some require minimal health questionnaires that can be completed in under five minutes, while others partner with third-party telehealth services for basic medical clearance.
-The depth of these consultations rarely matches the comprehensive evaluations provided by dedicated medical clinics.
+The depth of these consultations rarely matches the thorough evaluations provided by dedicated medical clinics.

 Shipping and Delivery: Direct pharmacies excel in logistics, often providing faster shipping times of 3-7 business days.
 Many offer temperature-controlled packaging to maintain medication stability during transit.
 Some provide tracking information and delivery confirmation, though customer service responsiveness can vary significantly.